Print Your Money: Cash-Like Experiences with Digital Money: Discussion

+Research and surveys indicate that while cash is still widely used and appreciated by people, its usage is decreasing due to the rise of digital payment methods.
+Cash is a reliable and universally accepted form of payment, particularly in unexpected situations such as power outages.
+Moreover, certain individuals prefer cash in specific scenarios because it carries face or par value.
+However, digital payment systems have become faster and more secure in recent years.
+Despite this, they still lag behind in terms of reliability and sociability when compared to cash.
+Cash and digital payment methods operate parallel to each other and are only converted by banks after verification.
+However, this process requires physical deposits at a bank or ATM, which can be challenging for unbanked individuals who may not have access to these services.

-Therefore, based on the implications above, we uphold the idea that 1) the physical form of the currency is necessary and should be preserved for different scenarios; 2) the verification process should, to some extent, be independent of the banking system to enable the conversion between digital and cash payment.
-Therefore, design is centering on preserving the physical payment attributes of cash and inheriting the advantage of digital payment.
-Moreover, we hope to remove users' burden of visiting banks or ATMs for deposits by embedding verification information inside our printable cash, which allows users to convert cash to digital credit on their own and vice versa.
-Self-printed cash, in this case, could be viewed as a physical representation of a portion of users' deposit and ready for trade offline with peers or revert back to the deposit.
-Although we keep the physical form of money in the system, people are not completely anonymous, which may reduce illegal activities, such as money laundering and tax evasion.
+We believe that preserving the physical entity of currency is essential for various situations, and the verification process should be somewhat independent of the banking system to facilitate the exchange between digital and cash payments.
+As a result, our design focuses on preserving the physical attributes of cash while also incorporating the advantages of digital payments.
+Moreover, by embedding verification information within printable cash, we aim to reduce the need for users to visit banks or ATMs for deposits.
+This enables individuals to convert cash to digital credit independently and vice versa.
+Although the physical form of money is still present in the system, it is not entirely anonymous, which preserves authority control over financial activities.

-By allowing banking users to convert between their credits and cash freely, our system also contributes to aggregate financial inclusions by enrolling unbanking people, while unbanking people can still get self-printed cash from others to access digital services.
-This is meaningful for modern society as financial services should be equally accessible as electricity and water~\cite{John2012cheques}.
-Our system provides different people with the appropriate form of payment, and encourage different.
-People with different preferences towards cash or digital payment could transact and convert to either form they desire in our system.

-As Ferria~\cite{Ferreira2017Spending,fernandez2020central, ferreira2014building, Ferreira2019SocialConsideration} and her colleagues have pointed, cash has always been a solid binding power within the community as cash will encourage interactions during transactions.
-Similarly, as our system inherits the physical form of cash, the offline transaction will meanwhile bring positive interaction between payers and payees.
-Furthermore, as cash and digital payment could more frequently and seamlessly convert to each other, users who prefer either digital payment or cash would adopt different payment scenarios with respective payment methods more smoothly.
-Therefore, the introduction of our design could significantly create a more overall hybrid payment patterns where people still pay on their preference as well as be encouraged to attempt different payment methods.